Ahold struggles to pass on food costs to shoppers

 Retailers across Europe and the United States are finding it hard to pass on rising food prices to shoppers who are also grappling with higher fuel costs, subdued wages growth, austerity measures and fears of recession.

-Belgium's Delhaize DELB.BR, which makes most of its sales in the United States as well, earlier this month missed second-quarter profit forecasts.
+Belgium's Delhaize , which makes most of its sales in the United States as well, earlier this month missed second-quarter profit forecasts.

 Ahold, with around 2,970 stores in 12 countries, has consistently delivered faster sales growth than its rivals, helped by a refocusing on low prices before the recession and its strength in the wealthier northeast of the United States.